kaicataldo/discord-transcript-generator/README.md

 ### Arguments

 `date`: The date to generate the transcript from.
-The date should be formatted to match the output of `Date.prototype.toLocaleDateString()` in your locale.
+This should be a valid date for JavaScript's `Date` constructor.
+It is treated as UTC.

 `output`: An output file path.
 This is resolved relative to the current working directory.